cutlerCLI/cutler/README.md

 ## Acknowledgements

-- Heartfelt thanks to @furtidev for helping me learn more about the optimization process of cutler.
+- ^w^ Heartfelt thanks to [@furtidev](https://github.com/furtidev) for helping me learn more about the optimization process of cutler.

 ## License